crossplane/crossplane/design/design-doc-composition.md

 Crossplane is a control plane for applications and the infrastructure upon which they run.
 Contemporary Crossplane applications are modelled as arbitrary custom resources.
-Application reconcile logic is provided by a [Stack] - a package of [Custom Resource Definitions] (CRDs) and the controllers that reconcile them.
+Application reconcile logic is provided by a Package (née [Stack]) of [Custom Resource Definitions] (CRDs) and the controllers that reconcile them.
-The infrastructure needs of applications are modelled as a set of custom resources - resource claims - provided by Crossplane and its infrastruture providers.
-These resource claim custom resources are resolved and bound to provider specific, high fidelity custom resources known as managed resources.
+The infrastructure needs of applications are modelled using a set of custom resources - resource claims - provided by Crossplane.
+These resource claims are resolved and bound to infrastructure provider specific, high fidelity custom resources known as managed resources.

 Applications and infrastructure are modelled inconsistently in Crossplane.
 Each requires learning and applying a distinct set of patterns and concepts.
-Stacks enable bespoke, composable applications at the expense of requiring application developers to maintain code or configuration outside of the Kubernetes API in order to specify how their applications should be reconciled.
+Application packages enable bespoke, composable applications at the expense of requiring application developers to maintain code or configuration outside of the Kubernetes API in order to specify how their applications should be reconciled.
 Infrastructure is configured entirely within the Kubernetes API at the expense of flexibility and composability.

 ### Applications

+Contemporary Crossplane applications are installed via a Crossplane Package.
+Note that Crossplane packages were formerly known as 'Stacks'.
+This term has been rescoped to refer specifically to a package of infrastructure configuration but is frequently synonymous with packages in historical design documents and some remaining Crossplane APIs.

-Contemporary Crossplane applications are packaged as Stacks.
-Each Stack defines a set of custom resources and the controllers that should reconcile them.
-Stack controllers may be implemented as bespoke code (for example using [kubebuilder]) or as a [Template Stack].
-A Template Stack invokes a [Kustomization] or a [Helm] chart in order to reconcile a custom resource, using the [templating-controller].
+Each package defines a set of custom resources and the controllers that should reconcile them.
+The packaged controllers may be implemented as bespoke code (for example using [kubebuilder]) or via the [templating-controller], which invokes a [Kustomization] or a [Helm] chart in order to reconcile a custom resource.
+Note that this latter pattern was previously known as a [Template Stack].

 ```yaml
 ---